NHS waiting lists fall, although number of patients facing longest wait climbs

 Cancer waiting times also remain below target, new figures show.

-NHS waiting lists in England have fallen for the fourth consecutive month, according to new figures, although the number of people waiting longer than 18 months for treatment has increased.
+NHS waiting lists in England have fallen for the fourth consecutive month, but the number of patients waiting more 18 months to be seen has increased, according to new figures.

 The Government and NHS England set the ambition of eliminating all waits of more than 18 months by April 2023, excluding exceptionally complex cases or patients who choose to wait longer.